 Others.
-This item primarily includes the impact of permanent differences related to current year earnings, gain or loss on investment in equity securities, as well as U.S. tax credits and deductions.
+This item primarily includes the impact of permanent differences related to current year earnings, as well as U.S. tax credits and deductions.

-The details of 2023 and 2022 deferred tax assets (liabilities) are set forth below:
+The details of 2024 and 2023 deferred tax assets (liabilities) are set forth below:

-2023 2022 Assets Liabilities To tal Assets Liabilities Total Operating losses and tax credit carryforwards \$ 42 \$ \$ 42 \$ 47 \$ \$ 47 Tax benefit from Little Sheep restructuring 14 14 15 15 Employee compensation and benefits 12 12 12 12 Deferred income and other 112 112 94 94 Lease 600 (556) 44 605 (556) 49 Property, plant and equipment (144) (144) (136) (136) Intangible assets (38) (38) (40) (40) Gain from re-measurement of equity interest upon acquisition (219) (219) (226) (226) Withholding tax on distributable earnings (33) (33) (34) (34) Unrealized gains from equity securities (1) (1) (12) (12) Others 8 8 11 11 Valuation Allowance (58) (58) (57) (57) Net deferred tax assets (liabilities) \$ 730 (991) \$ (261) \$ 727 (1,004) \$ (277)
+2024 2023 Ass ets Liabilities Total Assets Liabilities Total Operating losses and tax credit carryforwards \$ 37 \$ - \$ 37 \$ 42 \$ - \$ 42 Tax benefit from Little Sheep restructuring 14 14 14 14 Employee compensation and benefits 10 10 12 12 Deferred income and other 119 119 112 112 Lease 578 (538) 40 600 (556) 44 Property, plant and equipment (145) (145) (144) (144) Intangible assets (36) (36) (38) (38) Gain from re-measurement of equity interest upon acquisition (214) (214) (219) (219) Withholding tax on distributable earnings (17) (17) (33) (33) Unrealized gains from equity securities (9) (9) (1) (1) Others 9 (4) 5 8 8 Valuation Allowance (55) (55) (58) (58) Net deferred tax assets (liabilities) \$ 712 (963) \$ (251) \$ 730 (991) \$ (261)

 We have investments in our foreign subsidiaries where the carrying values for financial reporting exceed the tax basis.
 Except for the planned but yet to be distributed earnings, we have not provided deferred tax on the portion of the excess that we believe is indefinitely reinvested, as we have the ability and intent to indefinitely postpone the basis differences from reversing with a tax consequence.
 The Company's separation from YUM was intended to qualify as a tax-free reorganization for U.S. income tax purposes resulting in the excess of financial reporting basis over tax basis in our investment in the China business continuing to be indefinitely reinvested.
-The excess of financial reporting basis over tax basis as of December 31, 2017 was subject to the one-time transition tax under the Tax Act as a deemed repatriation of accumulated undistributed earnings from the foreign subsidiaries.
-However, we continue to believe that the portion of the excess of financial reporting basis over tax basis (including earnings and profits subject to the one-time transition tax) is indefinitely reinvested in our foreign subsidiaries for foreign withholding tax purposes.
-We estimate that our total temporary difference for which we have not provided foreign withholding taxes is approximately \$3 billion at December 31, 2023.
+The excess of financial reporting basis over tax basis of accumulated undistributed earnings from the foreign subsidiaries.
+However, we continue to believe that the portion of the excess of financial reporting basis over tax basis in our is indefinitely reinvested in our foreign subsidiaries for foreign withholding tax purposes.
+We estimate that our total temporary difference for which we have not provided foreign withholding taxes is approximately \$3 billion at December 31, 2024.
 The foreign withholding tax rate on this amount is 5% or 10% depending on the manner of repatriation and the applicable tax treaties or tax arrangements.

-At December 31, 2023, the Company had operating loss carryforwards of \$177 million, primarily related to certain underperforming entities, most of which will expire by 2028.
+At December 31, 2024, the Company had operating loss carryforwards of \$156 million, primarily related to certain underperforming entities, most of which will expire by 2029.
 These losses are being carried forward in jurisdictions where we are permitted to use tax losses from prior periods to reduce future taxable income.

-Cash payments for tax liabilities on income tax returns filed were \$324 million, \$204 million and \$255 million in 2023, 2022 and 2021, respectively.
+Cash payments for tax liabilities on income tax returns filed were \$393 million, \$324 million and \$204 million in 2024, 2023 and 2022, respectively.